Industrial Technology

 CNC Fundamentals

 This course introduces core theory and practice for the operation of CNC machines.
 Hands-on activities will provide opportunities for application of knowledge gained from theory lecture, discussion and homework.
 Topics covered include safe operation of CNC machines, writing and loading a basic program into a CNC machine, running a CNC machine to cut a basic shape and the use of precision measuring instruments.
-For a credit version of this class, register for MFG 140.
-There is no book required for this class.
+Required textbook (must be purchased by the student): CNC Programming Workbook (ISBN 9781897466889).

 Haas Foundation Scholarships available to students in need.
 To learn how to apply, visit our Scholarship page.